Astro Star Quest: Competition Requirements

+The Contestant must sing from a selection of Chinese/Mandarin pop songs.
+The contestants have to perform a song with no instrumental accompaniment.

+Selected contestants will enter the second round audition.

+For the second round of audition, the contestant then must prepare his/her own CD/VCD/DVD minus one version containing the selected songs (one fast and one slow number) to be performed and will be judged before qualifying for the next round of competition.
+The contestants are required to use their own costumes and make-up as well.

 Competition Format

 In the initial format, the final ten contestants are selected by judges who will battle it out for the title on one night performing one song and a talent time performance each.
 The top three will then be chosen by a panel of judges, where after they would be subjected to a series of tests which assesses various aspects of their vocal and singing ability, such as vocal range, musical timing, vocal flexibility to adapt to different music styles, etc. The judges then determine the winner, first runner-up and second runner-up.
+The talent time performance was eliminated as of year 2005.

-As of 2006, a new format was introduced whereby all contestants would go through vocal and dance trainings in addition to other challenges along the way to reach the finals.
+As of 2006, with the change of name from Astro Talent Quest to Astro Star Quest a new format was introduced whereby all contestants would go through vocal, body gesture, hosting, speech management and dance trainings in addition to other challenges along the way to reach the finals with 6 contestants.
+The following year in 2007 onward, the finals narrowed to 5 contestants instead.
 Although SMS voting was introduced (for the popularity award), the judges still held absolute decision in the contestants' fate.
-The talent show was eliminated as of year 2005.

-The competition reaches its 20th anniversary in 2016 with the Final happening in the New Year's Eve on 31 December 2016.